dipongkor/PlagiarismChecker/README.md

   - **Plagiarism.Vectoriser:** It is a class library for creating n-gram and document-term matrix.
 The unit tests of this library are written in **Plagiarism.Vectoriser.Tests**.
   - **PlagiarismChecker.Pdf.Parser:** This class library parses text from PDF documents.
 The unit tests of this library are written in **PlagiarismChecker.Pdf.Parser.Tests**.
   - **PlagiarismChecker.Ui:** It is a WPF solution which implements the UI and functionalities.
   - **Plagiarism.Setup:** It is the setup project which generates installer file.
+This project has a dependency with an extension named [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects).
+It is required to install this extension before running the project.